 A short time later, there was a massive bang from the kitchen.
 The kids rushed over to inspect and, through the smoke, spotted a smouldering jug.
 It hadn’t seen a drop of water.

 All eyes turned to the culprit.
 To Nathan.
-And the put-down came.
+And then the put-down came.

 “How old are you, man?
 Like, 10?”